mit0110/kerasAttention/README.md

-# Nerual Attention in Keras
+# Neuual Attention in Keras

 This repository contains a notebook with some simple prototypes to add an attention mechanism to an LSTM for sequence labeling.
 It is part of a